A scenic road trip through the heart of beautiful Nova Scotia

 Stay: Lantern Hill & Hollow (Superior)

-This morning there is time for further exploration of Cape Breton Island before moving on to Sydney and Glace Bay, the Marconi National Historic Site is well worth a visit.
-From here follow the Marconi Trail to the town of Louisbourg.
+This morning there is time for further exploration of Cape Breton Island before moving on to Sydney and Glace Bay.
+From here, you'll follow the Marconi Trail to the town of Louisbourg.

 Stay: Louisbourg Harbour Inn (Superior)